cockroachdb/docs/src/current/_includes/metrics-usage/jobs.row_level_ttl.resume_completed.md

-If Row-Level TTL is enabled, this metric should be nonzero and correspond to the `ttl_cron` setting that was chosen.
+If <a href="https://www.cockroachlabs.com/docs/stable/row-level-ttl">Row-Level TTL</a> is enabled, this metric should be nonzero and correspond to the `ttl_cron` setting that was chosen.
 If this metric is zero, it means the job is not running.